Wednesday Recital Series Program (2015-16)

 Beethoven’s Trio Op 38: Beethoven’s own arrangement of his septet for string quartet, clarinet, bassoon and horn.

-On Love and Loss in German romantic poetry: Schumann’s Dichterliebe, and Wolf songs.
+On Love and Loss in German romantic poetry: Schumann’s Dichterliebe, and songs by Strauss and Schubert.

-An American Violinist and French Cellist: come enjoy your lunch hour with a recital filled with beautiful duet and solo classical repertoire performed by two close friends sharing their passion!
+Come enjoy your lunch hour with a recital filled with beautiful classical repertoire performed by two good friends sharing their passion!
 Bach 2nd Partita for keyboard, Brahms Cello Sonata, Op 99

 23 March, 2016: Anita Gustafson, violin, Eric Gustafson, viola, Heidi Hoffman, cello (Symphoria musicians).